-From a young age, Sarah Jenk (05′), senior interior designer at the Neenan Company, was curious, creative, and crafty.
+From a young age, Sarah (Bromby) Jenk (05′), senior interior designer at the Neenan Company, was curious, creative, and crafty.
 For instance, she developed an early passion for design and started a habit of drawing and designing dream houses.
 As Jenk grew older, her passion for design remained steadfast.
 Eventually, her dream house designs morphed into home designs with detailed floor plans.

 As a junior in high school, Jenk came up to Colorado State University to visit her older brother, Steve.
 During her visit, Jenk explored the hallways of Aylesworth, the former home of the Department of Design and Merchandising before it moved into the Nancy Richardson Design Center, and discovered several senior interior design projects on display.
 Jenk left Aylesworth feeling inspired and energized.
 From that moment, she set her sights on joining her brother at CSU so she could pursue her lifelong passion for interior design.